-In this tutorial we are going to learn how to do a Sydney Opera House illustration using basic shapes and the Shape Creator Tool and then we will take it to Adobe Photoshop to create a little animated GIF.
+In this tutorial we're going to learn how to make a Sydney Opera House illustration using basic shapes and the Shape Creator Tool.
+Then we'll take it to Adobe Photoshop to create a little animated GIF.
 Let’s start with this tutorial and see how easy it is to create!

 1. Drawn the Sydney Opera House

-Let’s start creating a new document in Adobe Illustrator with the next values:
+Let’s start creating a new document in Adobe Illustrator with the following values:

-First we will create an horizontal stroke 2px wide centered in our Art Board, with the Line Segment Tool, big enough to draw our Opera House on top.
+First we'll create a horizontal stroke that's 2px wide centered in our Art Board, with the Line Segment Tool, big enough to draw our Opera House on top.

-Then we will create a rectangle (340x6px), 2 px wide for the Opera base.
+Then we'll create a rectangle (340x6px), 2 px wide for the base of the Opera.

-Now let’s draw the walls and the divisions of the Opera using rectangles which we will modify using the Pen Tool (P) and the Direct Selection Tool (A) like you see next.
+Now let’s draw the walls and the divisions of the Opera using rectangles which we'll modify using the Pen Tool (P) and the Direct Selection Tool (A) as you see below.

-Then we will add doors and windows with the Rectangle Tool (M).
+Then we'll add doors and windows with the Rectangle Tool (M).

-The next thing we are going to draw are the domes with the Pen Tool.
+The next thing we're going to draw are the domes with the Pen Tool.
 Draw the first one with a white fill color and a 2 px stroke.

-Now to create the shading we are going to create a new shape on top to then create a mask with the shape of the dome.
+Now to create the shading.
+We're going to make a new shape on top to then create a mask with the shape of the dome.

-To do this, duplicate the dome (Ctrl+C & Ctrl+F) and we take away the stroke, we bring it to the front and we make a mask once again with the shape, duplicate again (Ctrl+C & Ctrl+F), bring it front and we delete the filling of the duplicated dome.
-We group everything up and repeat with the other domes.
+To do this, duplicate the dome (Ctrl+C & Ctrl+F) and take away the stroke, bring it to the front and we'll make a mask once again with the shape, duplicate again (Ctrl+C & Ctrl+F), bring it to front and then delete the filling of the duplicated dome.
+We'll group everything and repeat with the other domes.

-Now let’s draw the windows in between domes.
+Now let’s draw the windows in between the domes.

-We first draw some intersections with the Line Segment Tool and with the help of the Shape Builder Tool (Shift+M) we create the windows and erase the excess.
+We'll first draw some intersections with the Line Segment Tool and with the help of the Shape Builder Tool (Shift+M) we'll create the windows and delete the excess.

-We are now going to make some terraces on the extremes and other details on the right side.
+We're now going to make some terraces on the extremes and some other details on the right side.

-With the Pen Tool (P) we create the terraces and send them back.
+With the Pen Tool (P) we'll create the terraces and send them back.

-We also draw the inside of the domes from the right side and finally we will create to white rectangles leaning to add reflections (creating masks as we did in step 4) on the windows that are between the domes.
+We'll also draw the inside of the domes from the right side and finally we'll create two leaning white rectangles to add reflections (creating masks as we did in step 4) on the windows that are between the domes.

 And with this we have our Sydney Opera House completed!